leowangtong/Paracosm/README.md

 ## Citation

-If you find our project useful, please consider citing:
+If you find our project helpful, please consider citing:

 ```bibtex
 @inproceedings{wang2026paracosm,